Warner Bros. Studios Leavesden: Leavesden Studios

 In 1994, Eon Productions' James Bond film GoldenEye was to be the next film in the series.
-Pinewood Studios, their traditional home studio, was fully booked with other productions, not being prepared for the series' unexpected return (production had been delayed for several years thanks to legal issues between MGM and Eon Productions).
+Pinewood Studios, their traditional home studio, was fully booked with other productions, not being prepared for the series' unexpected return (production had been delayed for several years due to legal issues between MGM and Eon Productions).
 Facing little time to find a space in which they could build the number of large scale sets required, the production discovered the unoccupied Leavesden.
 The wide, tall and open aircraft hangars were uniquely well suited to conversion into film stages.
-Eon leased the site for the duration of their shoot and went about gutting the factories, turning them into stages, workshops and offices – in short a working film studio.
+Eon leased the site for the duration of their shoot and went about gutting the factories, turning them into the stages, workshops and offices needed for a working film studio.
 This process is shown on the 2006 DVD's special features.
 Members of the production crew, impressed by the enormous size of the filmmaking complex they suddenly had to themselves, jokingly called Leavesden "Cubbywood" after Eon's long serving producer Albert R. 'Cubby' Broccoli.

 Leavesden Studios, as the site was rebranded by its owners, quickly became popular after filming of GoldenEye was completed.
 A succession of major feature films made use of the site; in 1997, the first of the Star Wars prequels, The Phantom Menace, and later Tim Burton's Sleepy Hollow.

-Harry Potter

 By the year 2000, Heyday Films had acquired use of the site on behalf of Warner Bros. for what would be the first in a series of films, Harry Potter and the Philosopher's Stone.
 Every one of the Harry Potter films was based at Leavesden Studios over the following ten years.

 While other productions—almost exclusively other Warner Bros. productions—made partial use of the studios, the site was mostly occupied by Harry Potter's permanent standing sets.
 Indeed, some films, such as Sweeney Todd: The Demon Barber of Fleet Street and Sherlock Holmes actually made use of some of the Harry Potter sets since they were sufficiently appropriate for their Victorian setting and tone.
 During this time, however, it was noted that there were some ways in which the site's facilities might be improved.
 None of the stages were adequately soundproofed and the WW2 era ceilings had a tendency to leak during rainy weather.

 One of the more noticeable exterior sets constructed on the Leavesden backlot (outdoors) was a row of ten houses (five per side) along a street, which was created for the Harry Potter series to represent Privet Drive.

 On 21 March 2010, there was a fire on one of the Hogwarts sets during filming of Harry Potter and the Deathly Hallows – Part 2 at Leavesden Studios.
 Not much of the set was badly damaged.

 In 2010, as the final Harry Potter film was nearing completion, Warner Bros. announced their intention to purchase the studio as a permanent European base, the first studio to do so since Metro-Goldwyn-Mayer in the 1940s.